 5. Get rid of all of the sugary sweets in your house.
 Toss them in the trash and don’t look back.
 And don’t buy more the next time you’re at the grocery store.

 6a.
 Set a goal to weaning yourself off of sugar.
 First, eliminate all refined flours and sugars from your diet.
 Get rid of anything processed.
 Make a commitment that you will only eat treats that YOU prepare.
 That way you can control the ingredients.
 Limit your treats to special occasions, or at the very least, once a week.
 Replace refined sweeteners with things like maple syrup, coconut sugar, and stevia.

 6b.
 Set a goal to stop cold turkey.
-This is especially important if you’re diabetic, pre-diabetic, or insulin resistant.
+This is especially important if you’re diabetic or insulin resistant (pre-diabetic).
 There have been many cases of people who have healed their diabetes or avoided the onset of diabetes simply by completely eliminating sugar from their diet.
 And this also apply to bread, pasta, etc., but that is a totally different post!
 Just remember that all carbs turn into sugar in the body in some way, shape, or form.
 For some, cold turkey might be the best way to go and if you’re strong-willed enough, then go for it!